Lewis Nixon III

 Lewis Nixon III (September 30, 1918 – January 11, 1995) was a United States Army officer who, during World War II, served at the company, battalion, and regimental level with the 506th Parachute Infantry Regiment, 101st Airborne Division.
 Nixon was portrayed in the HBO miniseries Band of Brothers by Ron Livingston.

 Early life

 Lewis Nixon was born to Stanhope Wood Nixon and Doris Ryer Nixon on September 30, 1918, in New York City.
-He was the grandson of shipbuilder Lewis Nixon I (1861–1940) and Sally Wood Nixon (died 1937).
+He was the grandson of shipbuilder Lewis Nixon and Sally Wood Nixon.
 At age seven, Lewis took third place in the model yacht regatta at Conservatory Lake in Central Park on May 22, 1926, earning a gold and bronze medal in the 35 in boat class.
 As a youth, Nixon lived in New York City and Montecito, California; he traveled the world extensively, visiting Germany, France, and England.
 Nixon graduated from Cate School in Carpinteria, then attended Yale University for two years.